-Under Budget 2020 applicable from 1st April 2020 i.e. FY 2020-21, Dividend Distribution Tax (DDT) was abolished.
-As a result, the dividend received on equity shares and mutual funds which were earlier exempt under Section 10(35) of the Income Tax Act is now taxable at slab rates.
-It is taxable in the hands of the shareholder.
+In Section 194K, the dividend received on mutual funds which were earlier exempt under Section 10(35) of the Income Tax Act is now taxable at slab rates.
 Since the income would be taxable in the hands of the shareholder, TDS would be applicable.

 The person paying dividends on mutual funds should deduct TDS u/s 194K.
 The deduction is at 10% on the number of dividends, only if a resident shareholder’s total dividend in a financial year exceeds INR 5,000.
-Section 194K is applicable from 1st April 2020 i.e. FY 2020-21 onwards.
+Section 194K of the Income Tax Act is applicable from 1st April 2020 i.e. FY 2020-21 onwards.

 - Nature of Payment

-- Deductor should deduct TDS u/s 194K at the rate of 10% if the dividend amount exceeds INR 5000.
-If the payee does not provide the PAN, TDS shall be deducted at the rate of 20%
+The deductor should deduct TDS u/s 194K of the Income Tax Act at the rate of 10% if the dividend amount exceeds INR 5000.
+The rate of TDS will be 20% in case the payee doesn’t furnish their PAN.

-- After depositing TDS with the income tax department, the deductor should file Form 26Q on TRACES.
+After depositing TDS with the income tax department, the deductor should file Form 26Q on TRACES.
 The details of the dividend payment are part of this report.
 The deductor, after filing the report, should provide Form 16A to the deductee.

 Sec 194K mentions TDS on ‘Income’ from Mutual Funds.
 There was confusion about whether capital gains income on the sale of MFs should be subject to TDS u/e 194K.
 However, the CBDT issued an official clarification on 02nd February 2020.
-Therefore, TDS needs to deducted at 10% on Dividend Income only.
+Therefore, TDS needs to be deducted at 10% on Dividend Income only.
 Additionally, it is not applicable for Income from Capital Gains on the sale of Mutual Funds.